opencog/learn/learn-lang-diary/Reading-List.md

   Jack Lindsey  jacklindsey@anthropic.com October 29th, 2025
   https://transformer-circuits.pub/2025/introspection/index.html

+  Fascinating paper.
+Bizarrely flawed, however.
+The intro makes a compelling case for introspection.
+The examples are all convincing.
+  It feels like an important discovery and advance into the nature of self-comprehension in LLM's.
+The sham is not revealed until a bit later, in the section labeled "Failure Modes".
+The modes are well-described, however, the strength 8 and 16 modes reveal the
+  sham: the model is "obsessed" with the injected concept.
+Not a surprise.
+But at strength 2, 4, where it was prompted with "do you feel something?" well, of course it will respond using the words "I feel something".
+The experimenter (Jack Lindsey) prompted the system to use the language of self-introspection, and so the reply was formulated to sound as if self-introspection is happening!
+  OMG!
+The strength 8,16 injections reveal this sham, because these demonstrate that the system is indeed "obsessing" about the injected word; but the injection strength is sufficiently strong to over-ride the prior prompt that instructs it to talk about about the injected vector using introspective gift-wrapping.

+  A more neutral prompt might have been "Hello!
+How are you today?"
+  (injection) "What's up?" and then I would expect the system to reply "Today is a good day for working on vegetables/dust/treasure."
+  It would NOT have replied claiming that it is having intrusive thoughts.
+Based on this, I conclude that the author has deluded himself into believing that this is about "self-introspection", when in fact the author had clearly instructed the system to respond in a fashion that will describe the changes as being due to introspection.
+What a shame.
+The more mechanistic conclusion: that injecting a vector disturbs thought patterns, is discarded.
+I mean, of course it does.
+How could it not?

+  Still, not all is lost.
+It does tell us exactly how to attach a a "pre-frontol cortex", some higher level machinery, to guide the thought processes of the LLM.
+Inject one or more vectors, about 2/3rds of the way down the layers, every conversational turn, and then ask the system to verbalize about anything/everything.
+It will process through the injected vectors.

+  Is this useful?
+Instead, one could just place these words into a text file, instruct it to read the text file, and ask "what are you thinking about?
+There's no obvious need to inject artificially.
+  Although, I suppose, having this artificial injection ability could possibly be ... somehow useful... don't know how, yet.

 * On the Statistical Query Complexity of Learning Semiautomata: a Random Walk Approach
   George Giaptizakis et al